Unforgettable 1-Week Self-Drive Tour of West and South Iceland with the Golden Circle

 • More

-On day four of your self-drive vacation around Iceland, you'll continue driving the South Coast of Iceland from Lake Laugavatn.
-You'll see craters, rock formations, and black sand beaches along the way.
+On day four of your self-drive vacation around Iceland, you'll leave Laugarvatn and the Golden Circle behind.
+Continue driving along the South Coast and get ready to discover waterfalls, glaciers, and black sand beaches.

-A little further down, you will come across Solheimajokull glacier and can walk up to its tongue.
+Drive a little further east, and you'll see the mighty Solheimajokull Glacier.
 As an outlet glacier of the larger Myrdalsjokull ice cap, it showcases a breathtaking blend of rugged ice formations, deep crevasses, and mesmerizing blue ice caves.

 Read more